Understanding mātauranga Māori for the English curriculum

 -

-Reflection and Next Steps: Regularly reflect on how well Māori values are embedded in the school and plan ways to strengthen these efforts.
+Reflection and next steps – Regularly review how well Māori values are integrated and identify ways to strengthen these efforts.

 -